MiniDisc: Physical characteristics

-The disc is permanently housed in a cartridge (68×72×5 mm) with a sliding door, similar to the casing of a 3.5" floppy disk.
-This shutter is opened automatically by a mechanism upon insertion into a drive.
-MiniDiscs can either be recordable (blank) or premastered.
+The disc is fixed in a cartridge (68×72×5 mm) with a sliding door, similar to the casing of a 3.5" floppy disk.
+This shutter is opened automatically when inserted into a drive.
+MiniDiscs can either be blank or prerecorded.
 Recordable MiniDiscs use a magneto-optical system to write data: a laser below the disc heats a spot to its Curie point, making the material in the disc susceptible to a magnetic field.
 A magnetic head above the disc then alters the polarity of the heated area, recording the digital data onto the disk.
-Playback is accomplished with the laser alone: taking advantage of the magneto-optic Kerr effect, the player senses the polarization of the reflected light and thus interprets a 1 or a 0.
+Playback is accomplished with the laser alone: taking advantage of the magneto-optic Kerr effect, the player senses the polarization of the reflected light as a 1 or a 0.
 Recordable MDs can be rerecorded repeatedly, with Sony claiming up to one million times.
 By May 2005, there were 60-minute, 74-minute and 80-minute discs available.
-60-minute blanks, which were widely available in the early years of the format's introduction, were phased out and are now rarely seen.
+60-minute blanks, which were widely available in the early years of the format's introduction, were phased out.

 MiniDiscs use a mastering process and optical playback system that is very similar to CDs.
 The recorded signal of the premastered pits and of the recordable MD are also very similar.
 Eight-to-Fourteen Modulation (EFM) and a modification of CD's CIRC code, called Advanced Cross Interleaved Reed-Solomon Code (ACIRC) are employed.